chetan/git-restore-mtime-action/README.md

 ## Usage

-The sample workflow below illustrates a static site build and deploy using the [S3 Sync Action](https://link).
+The sample workflow below illustrates a static site build and deploy using the [S3 Sync Action](https://github.com/jakejarvis/s3-sync-action).
 The `aws s3 sync` command relies on having the correct timestamps for the files to be uploaded, thus, we must reset them before running that action.

 __NOTE__: git-restore-mtime-bare uses the ref log to find the correct timestamp for each file.
 This requires a full git history.
-See `line 57` in the example below.
+See `checkout dist` task in the example below.

 ```yaml
 name: Build and Deploy